MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/manage/admin-configuring-and-using-the-system-center-2016-service-manager-cmdlets-for-windows-powershell.md

 -   **Microsoft.EnterpriseManagement.Warehouse.Cmdlets**.
 This module must be imported manually.

-## Getting Started with Service Manager Cmdlets for Windows PowerShell
+## Get started with Service Manager cmdlets

 Windows PowerShell is a Windows command-line shell that includes an interactive prompt and a scripting environment.
 Windows PowerShell uses cmdlets to manipulate the Windows PowerShell objects.
 Service Manager includes many cmdlets that you can use to perform various Service Manager-related tasks without using the Service Manager console.
 For example, you can use the **Import-SCSMManagementPack** cmdlet to import a management pack.